themepixels/select2-skins/README.md

 ## How to use

-If you are using Select2 as a replacement for select boxes, what you need to do is add the select2 css together with the select2 skins css in the <head> of your page.
+If you are using Select2 as a replacement for select boxes, what you need to do is add the select2 css together with the select2 skins css in the &lt;head&gt; of your page.
 See code below.

 ```
 <link rel="stylesheet" href="select2.css">